Work & Business Guide in Gambia

 Remote Work Policies

-No specific remote work law; governed by general labor code.
-Work permits required for foreigners working remotely.
+No specific remote work law; governed by standard labor contracts.
+Work permits required for foreign remote workers.

 Key Industries